 Other writing has appeared in Critical Studies in Improvisation/Études critiques en improvisation, Rancière and Music (Edinburgh University Press), the Los Angeles Review of Books, Sounding Out!, the Cleveland Review of Books, the Journal of Popular Music Studies, boundary 2 online, and more.
 Dan's essay, "Race, Gender, and Jazz School: Chord-Scale Theory as White Masculine Technology," is forthcoming in Jazz and Culture.

 In 2022, Dan co-founded and currently co-chairs the Music and Sound Studies Working Group at the Cultural Studies Association.
 He also regularly presents research at conferences such as the International Association for the Study of Popular Music (US), the American Studies Association, and the American Musicological Society.

 An award-winning teacher, Dan has taught interdisciplinary courses across the humanities.
 At Ithaca, he teaches Western music history, African American popular music, and other courses on music's various roles in society.
 Prior to Ithaca, Dan taught at Miami University and the Ohio State University, where he earned his PhD in the Department of Comparative Studies in 2019.
-He also hold degrees from the California Institute of the Arts (MA, MFA) and Capital University’s Conservatory (BM).
-His principle drum teachers are Joe La Barbera, Bob Breithaupt, and Bill Ransom.
+He also holds degrees from the California Institute of the Arts (MA, MFA) and Capital University’s Conservatory (BM).
+His principal drum teachers are Joe La Barbera, Bob Breithaupt, and Bill Ransom.
 He continues to perform, write, and record music between Columbus, Ohio and New York.